 So we dipped at Lajitas but got a juvenile Lucifer and Allen's at a banding site three miles south of CMO.
 By the throat pattern on the Allen's I could tell it was the same one that had been at CMO last week.
 We saw another Lucifer male there but it wouldn't go into a trap either.

 Back at CMO we were successful in catching two of the three Lucifer Hummingbirds there.
 There were a couple of Anna's also, but didn't get them.
 Here is the cutest juvenile Lucifer ever.
 I forget now when he was originally banded, but it was obviously sometime this year.

-The prize Lucifer of the day was the faded adult male that I photographed and posted this picture of a few days ago (Oct 30).
+The prize Lucifer of the day was this faded adult male.
 And no wonder he looks past his prime, he's 7 years old, our oldest Lucifer recapture ever.

 Here's his 'resume' : Besides today, he was originally banded on Aug 16, 2009, then recaptured on Jun 3, 2010; May 12, 2011; Jun 23, 2012; Feb 23 & 26, 2013; and Mar 10, 2015.
 I wonder how many of the Lucifers around here are his progeny.
 It's obvious he's the first to arrive and the last to leave.
 One can't help but wonder if our record number of November Lucifer captures is the beginning of a global warming pattern.
 We're at four for the month already.
 Our previous record, last year, was 3.
 It's possible we'll get another next week.